 A surgical procedure called a dilation and curettage (D&C) may be an option if you can't have a medical abortion.

 How you prepare

 Before a medical abortion, your health care provider will likely:

 - Evaluate your medical history and overall health

 - Confirm your pregnancy with a physical exam

-- Do an ultrasound exam to date the pregnancy and confirm it's not outside the uterus (ectopic pregnancy) and not a tumor that developed in the uterus (molar pregnancy)
+- Do an ultrasound exam to date the pregnancy and check that it's not outside the uterus (ectopic pregnancy) and not a tumor that developed in the uterus (molar pregnancy)

 - Do blood and urine tests

-- Explain how the procedure works, the side effects, possible risks and complications
+- Explain how the procedure works, the side effects, and possible risks and complications

-Having a medical abortion is a serious decision.
-If possible, talk with your partner, family or friends.
-Talk with your doctor, spiritual adviser or a counselor to get answers to your questions, help you weigh alternatives and consider the impact the procedure may have on your future.
+Making the decision to have an abortion might not be easy.
+Consider seeking support from your partner, a family member or a friend as you think about your options.
+Talk with your health care provider to get answers to your questions, help you weigh alternatives and consider the impact the procedure may have on your future.